bartmichu/node-urbackup-server-api/README.md

 ### Breaking Changes

+  - 0.70.0
+    - Migrated from CommonJS (require, module.exports) to ES Modules (import, export) only.

   - 0.60.0
     - Breaking change of naming in `getFailedClients()` method: previously, it used the `includeBlankClients` parameter, which is now renamed to `includeBlank`.